stormkit-io/stormkit-io/docs/self-hosting/2-authentication.md

 ---
-title: 'Self-Hosting with Stormkit: Authentication Setup'
+title: "Self-Hosting with Stormkit: Authentication Setup"
 description: Learn how to configure authentication for your self-hosted Stormkit instance.
-Set up admin accounts and integrate with GitHub, GitLab, or BitBucket for seamless repository management.
+Set up admin accounts and integrate with GitHub, GitLab, or Bitbucket for seamless repository management.
 ---

 # Authentication